 CAPS3 on behaviour change

 Working with planners, designers and engineers to improve their knowledge of cycling design, behaviour and best practice will continue with CAPS3.
-This is good news, and when coupled with improvements to Cycling by Design should help to advance cycling infrastructure planning and delivery.
+This is good news and when coupled with improvements to Cycling by Design, it should help to advance cycling infrastructure planning and delivery.